KyleBooker/Binary-Matroids/README.md

 ### all_matroids(field, maxsize, maxrank):
 Calculates the total number of matroids not containing a K5 minor of a particular rank, size and field.
 For binary matroids input a field size of "GF(2)"; K5 can be replaced with other minors.
 Saves the output to the file "test.sobj".
 Located in All_matroids.sobj.

-### Circumference
+### Circumference(matroids)
-Calculates the circumference (Defined to be the largest circuit in a matroid) over all matroids of a particular rank.
+Calculates and prints the circumference (Defined to be the largest circuit in a matroid) over all matroids of a particular rank.
 Located in Circumference.sobj.

-### triangle_number(matroidS)
+### triangle_number(matroids)
 Calculutes and prints the triangle numbers of all matroids to the console.
 Located in triangle_number.sobj.

 ## Instructions